-Oct 22 (Reuters) - U.S. companies borrowed less to spend on capital investment declined 11 percent in March from a year earlier, trade association Equipment Leasing and Finance Association said.
+April 22 (Reuters) - Borrowing by U.S. companies to spend on capital investment declined 11 percent in March from a year earlier, trade association Equipment Leasing and Finance Association (ELFA) said.

-Companies signed up for $7.7 billion in new loans, leases and lines of credit last month, up 33 percent from February, said ELFA, a Washington-based trade association that reports economic activity for the $1 trillion equipment finance sector.
+Companies signed up for $8.1 billion in new loans, leases and lines of credit last month, up 33 percent from February, said ELFA, a Washington-based trade association that reports economic activity for the $1 trillion equipment finance sector.

-ELFA's index is based on a survey of 25 members including Bank of America Corp, BB&T Corp, CIT Group Inc and the financing affiliates or subsidiaries of Caterpillar Inc, Deere & Co N, Dell Inc, Verizon Communications Inc, Siemens AG, Canon Inc and Volvo AB.
+The index is based on a survey of 25 members that include Bank of America Corp, BB&T Corp, CIT Group Inc and the financing affiliates or units of Caterpillar Inc , Deere & Co, Verizon Communications Inc, Siemens AG and Volvo AB.

-The Equipment Leasing & Finance Foundation, ELFA's non-profit affiliate, said on Monday its October confidence index fell to 54.0 from 61.3 in September.
+The Equipment Leasing & Finance Foundation, ELFA's non-profit affiliate, said its confidence index is 59.1 for April, up from March's index of 51.6.

 A reading of above 50 indicates a positive outlook.